varuncraghavendra/LeKapda/README.md

 # LeKapda
-End to end automation for managing your clothes !
+End to end automation for managing your dirty laundry!